BLACK BELT JONES

 What else?
 Oh, yeah…the absolutely kickass theme song performed by Dennis Coffey.
 It’s a legendary theme song and rightly so, played over the opening credits while Jones has his first fight scene in a parking lot.
 It’s a fight scene that has sound effects you just don’t hear anymore.
 When Jones hits these guys it sounds like somebody whacking a leather couch with a tennis racket.

 So should you see BLACK BELT JONES?
 Yes.
 Yes.
 A thousand times YES.
 Jim Kelly got robbed in “Enter The Dragon” when his character got killed off (they shoulda killed off that stiff John Saxon instead) but Robert Clouse and Fred Weintraub, knowing what they had, more than made up for it by giving him such a fun and exciting star vehicle.
 BLACK BELT JONES is nothing but fun from start to finish.
-For those of you Politically Correct People please be advised that there are racial and sexual stereotypes galore and there is frequent use of the N Word.
+But please be advised that there are Outdated Cultural Depictions galore and there is frequent use of the N Word.
 But if you can accept that the movie was made in a less enlightened period and go with it as such, you’ll have a great time watching it.